 A rear-seat option package for all models consists of forward-facing third-row seats and a hydraulic rear step for easier access.
 Cargo space totals 63.3 cubic feet with the rear seat folded.

-The new 4.6-liter V-8 engine produces 217 horsepower and 300 pounds-feet of torque, which reduces the 0-to-60-mph acceleration time to 9.5 seconds.
+Under the Hood The new 4.6-liter V-8 engine produces 217 horsepower and 300 pounds-feet of torque, which reduces the 0-to-60-mph acceleration time to 9.5 seconds.
 Torque output has been increased by 20 percent, compared to the prior 4.0-liter engine.
 A four-speed-automatic transmission teams with permanently engaged four-wheel drive, which includes a two-speed transfer gearbox.
 Towing capacity reaches 7,700 pounds in Low range for a trailer with brakes.
 No-brake trailers are limited to 1,650 pounds.

-LATCH child-safety seat tethers, electronic traction control and all-terrain antilock brakes with electronic brake-force distribution (EBD) are standard.
+Safety LATCH child-safety seat tethers, electronic traction control and all-terrain antilock brakes with electronic brake-force distribution (EBD) are standard.
 A collision-activated inertia switch unlocks the doors, turns off the fuel pump and activates the hazard lights.
 Side-impact airbags are not available.